handpoint/Android-HAPI-Getting-started/README.md

 - This sample project assumes that the simulator is being used which uses the development shared secret: 0102030405060708091011121314151617181920212223242526272829303132.

+- This sample project does not support the Android emulators due to bluetooth dependencies.

 For more information refer to https://www.handpoint.com/docs/device/Android/ or contact support@handpoint.com for assistance.